 We are an 11-18 comprehensive school with approximately 1400 students on roll.
 We are part of the Educational Alliance Multi Academy Trust, an established trust which is developing collaborative partnerships with academies across the Humber region.
-There are currently five academies within the trust: South Hunsley School, Hunsley Primary, North Cave Church of England Primary School, Malet Lambert, The Snaith School and Driffield School and Sixth Form.
-North Cave Church of England Primary School will shortly be joining the trust.
-South Hunsley School is a Teaching School (The Wolds TSA) and is a School-Centred Initial Teacher Training Provider.
+We are part of The Education Alliance, a growing multi-academy trust, currently consisting of South Hunsley School and Sixth Form College, Malet Lambert School, Driffield School and Sixth Form, The Snaith School, Hunsley Primary School, North Cave Church of England Primary School, Howden Junior School and Yorkshire Wolds Teacher Training.
 Each school within the Education Alliance retains its own identity whilst sharing the trust's strong vision and values.